Implementing CAT: Working to Eliminate Torture

 By ratifying CAT, the United States became a state party to it and was required to submit a report to the UN on its compliance with the CAT within one year, after which they were obliged to report every four years.
 The United States submitted its reports late and was first reviewed by the Committee Against Torture in 2000.
 At the time, pre-9/11, the hearing was mostly focused on domestic issues.
 The second review took place in May 2006 and was intensely scrutinized because of the much publicized and criticized U.S. actions during the period including the revelations of torture at Abu Ghraib, the allegations of human rights violations at Guantanamo Bay, the leaked information about secret prisons throughout Europe, the use of rendition and torture for suspected Al Qaeda operatives and the Bush administration's changing interpretations of what constitutes "torture."
 Lethal injection as a form of capital punishment, an issue before the U.S. Supreme Court, will also be examined.
 According to Mercedes Morales, a UN human rights officer who served as secretary to the UN Committee Against Torture, the list of issues the Committee expects the U.S. to address "is the longest list of issues I have ever seen."
 (From interview with Reuters in April 2006.)
 At the end of the hearings, the UN released public comments about its findings and made recommendations (also known as Concluding Observations) to the United States on policy changes.
 The Committee Against Torture usually meets in April/May and November each year in Geneva.

-The United States was due to submit their most recent report to the United Nation's Committee Against Torture (CAT) mid-year 2011.
-A list of issues to be considered in this report was issued by the UN in late 2009.
-The USHRN has established a taskforce to coordinate both a civil society response to the United States government report as well as its advocacy before the Committee Against Torture.
+The United States submitted their most recent report to the United Nation's Committee Against Torture (CAT) on August 12, 2013, which was a combination of their third, fourth, and fifth reports.
+A list of issues to be considered in this report was issued by the UN in 2010.
+The USHRN has established a taskforce to coordinate (via working groups and shadow reports) a civil society response to the U.S. government report as well as advocacy before the Committee Against Torture.

 The CAT Taskforce co-chairs are: